VelislavKarastoychev/euriklis-sortlib/README.md

  })
  ```
  The constructor creates automatically the property "indices" that is an array that shows the order or the index of every element of the array when it is initially inserted.
 When the element position changes from the sorting procedure, then the indices property changes the position of the index of this element.
 In fact you need to create just the array parameter and all other parameters can be set automatically from the constructor of the SortLib class.
  If you want to use just the sorting algorithms without creating of any instance, then you may use the static methods of the package.
 Note that when you create a SortLib instance, then the constructor automatically checks the validity of each element (i.e. if the array is from numeric or string elements).
+From versions ^4.0.0 the library supports asynchronous static methods as well as the standard synchronous static methods.
 You can see all the methods of the SortLib package in the [documentation](./DOCUMENTATION.md).
 # Technical information and details
 For more time and memory efficiency we implement all fast sorting algorithms without internal functions and without recursions.
 Also in the copy  procedure of the arrays we avoid to use the javascript spread operator (...).
 The copy of the elements is made with bitwise operations and shifting techniques.
-For example we can realize a copy of an arbitrary array with random number elements by following alternative methods:*
+For example we can realize a copy of an arbitrary array with random number elements by following alternative methods (approaches):*
 1. *Very inefficient way:*
 ```js
 let n = 100, array = Array.from({length : n}).map(Math.random), copied_array